Opinion | The massive GOP betrayal of our democracy requires a forceful Democratic response

 But that future is already upon us.
 That was made clear by the GOP’s 2017 headlong rush into a purely partisan effort to throw 20 million people off health insurance and pass massively regressive tax cuts for the rich, busting the deficit and constraining possibilities for future government action.

-For Democrats to act boldly out of a forthright appreciation of these circumstances does not rule out all cooperation.
+For Democrats to act boldly out of a forthright appreciation of these circumstances does not rule out all bipartisan cooperation.
 One can see Democrats working with a handful of GOP senators on things such as an expanded child tax credit or infrastructure repair.
 But it does mean accepting the need to act forcefully to neutralize the GOP’s reliance on anti-democratic tactics, which will only get worse.

 As dark as Trump’s acquittal might feel, this moment still offers real prospects for civic renewal.
 The decisive majority defeat of Trump and his movement in an extraordinarily high turnout election was a real success, particularly in that it was so heavily driven by intense civic engagement.